openai/neural-mmo/docs/source/rst/userguide.rst

 Evaluating on small/large maps will load the associated pretrained baseline by default.
 To reproduce our baselines by training from scratch:

 .. code-block:: python
+  :caption: Train on small and large game maps

   python Forge.py train --config=SmallMaps --MODEL=None
   python Forge.py train --config=LargeMaps --MODEL=None